 The Programs to Increase Diversity among Individuals Engaged in Health-Related Research, collectively referred to as PRIDE, were established to provide junior scientists, whose backgrounds are currently under-represented in biomedical research, with opportunities to gain the knowledge and tools they need to carry out independent and meaningful research and advance their careers.
 This initiative is sponsored by the National Heart, Lung, and Blood Institute (NHLBI).
-PRIDE is a consortium of NHLBI-funded Summer Institute Training Programs for Junior Faculty.

 - Each Summer Institute Training Program has the common goal of increasing the diversity among individuals who are engaged in health-related research